jvalue/made-template/README.md

 ![](https://github.com/sagar-crypto/MADE-project/score_ex1) ![](https://byob.yarr.is/jvalue/made-template/score_ex2) ![](https://byob.yarr.is/jvalue/made-template/score_ex3) ![](https://byob.yarr.is/jvalue/made-template/score_ex4) ![](https://byob.yarr.is/jvalue/made-template/score_ex5)

-# Methods of Advanced Data Engineering Template Project
+# Methods of Advanced Data Engineering Project

 This template project provides some structure for your open data project in the MADE module at FAU.
 This repository contains (a) a data science project that is developed by the student over the course of the semester, and (b) the exercises that are submitted over the course of the semester.